MENU

 Declaring a climate emergency

 After years of community advocacy, SFU has declared a climate emergency, which is a critical step forward.
 However, a climate emergency declaration needs to have a strong climate action plan and organizational commitment to completing the plan to be meaningful.
-Our plan will address SFU’s approach to responding to the climate emergency and the declaration compels SFU to ensure that it is sufficiently aligned with Intergovernmental Panel on Climate Change recommendations for a 1.5-degree Celsius world.
+Our plan addresses SFU’s approach to responding to the climate emergency and the declaration compels SFU to ensure that it is sufficiently aligned with Intergovernmental Panel on Climate Change recommendations for a 1.5-degree Celsius world.

 Divestment

 In November 2021, SFU announced a full divestment from fossil fuels by 2025.
 Many of the strides SFU has made are driven by the commitment of it its Board of Governors, its Investment Advisory Committee, Responsible Investment Committee, groups like SFU 350, and our students, who continue to raise awareness about the importance of the impact that we can make.
+Presently, SFU only has three percent of its investment portfolio left in fossil fuel-related industries, with its global equity portfolio and fixed income portfolio already 100 per cent fossil-fuel-free.

 Engagement